meteor/blaze-tutorial/tutorial/index.md

 title: Home
 ---

-The Meteor React Tutorial is where to start learning the basics of Meteor with React.
+The Meteor Blaze Tutorial is where to start learning the basics of Meteor with Blaze.

 If you want to know more about Meteor check our [website](https://www.meteor.com)